Guide to Teishoku: The Classic Japanese Set Meal

 Common types of teishoku include tonkatsu (pork cutlet), yakizakana (grilled fish), and tempura (deep-fried battered fish and vegetables).
 These main dishes are served on a tray along with a bowl of rice, a bowl of miso soup, and various side dishes known as souzai, such as salads and Japanese pickles.

 It’s not unusual for Japanese restaurants to offer one or two teishoku set options on their menu or some kind of daily special.
 The teishoku set will usually be named after the main dish so you’ll have a clear idea of what’s included when you order.
+Sometimes a special seasonal rice is served, or a rice ball with other ingredients in the middle is offered instead of plain white rice.
+Meal sets in which the main dish is a type of soup, such as the Pork Soup Meal, do not include an additional bowl of soup on the side.

 How to Order Teishoku